cloudera/hue/docs/designs/apache_flink.md

 * Currently leveraging the [Flink SQL Gateway](https://github.com/ververica/flink-sql-gateway)
   * Early stage
   * From Ververica (Apache 2)
-  * Note: initial tables needs to be defined and loaded via a config file (which I could [not make it work](https://github.com/cloudera/hue/issues/1010#issuecomment-620042416) so far)
   * Could be turned to a SqlAchemy module for more standardization
   * List of [supported statements](https://github.com/ververica/flink-sql-gateway#supported-statements)
+  * See some of the [open issues](https://github.com/ververica/flink-sql-gateway/issues/created_by/romainr)
-* Security support?
+* Security support
-* Fetching more results
+* Fetching results
+  * Use the proper result grid instead of list items
+  * Move counter to query handle
+  * Fetch N
+  * Live queries

 ### UI